pwolthausen/k8s-workshops/2-scheduling/readme.md

 ## Resource requests

 K8s leverages resource requests for many different aspects, including scheduling, auto-scaling and pod preemption.
 It is best practice to have these configured for all your pods([see best practices video](https://www.youtube.com/watch?v=xjpHggHKm78)).
 Deciding on which value to set for the request depends entirely on the container being deployed.
-See [this](https://opensource.com/article/18/12/optimizing-kubernetes-resource-allocation-production) blog about determineing resource requests and limits for your containers.
+See [this](https://opensource.com/article/18/12/optimizing-kubernetes-resource-allocation-production) blog about determining resource requests and limits for your containers. it is also worth noting that the resource requests are defined at the container level, not the pod level.
+If you have multiple containers in a pod, each can (and should) have their resources defined.
+The pod's total resource requests will be used for scheduling.

-1. Given the deployment `webserver`, determine appropriate resource requests
+1. Given the deployment `webserver`, determine appropriate resource requests.
+Once you've established what your requested resources should be, edit the deployment and add the `spec.template.spec.containers[].resources.requests` field.

 As k8s cluster admin, it is good practice to [enforce resource requests per namespace](https://kubernetes.io/docs/concepts/policy/limit-range/) in case users forget to set them.

-2. Set resource request default values at the namespace level
+2. Set resource request default values at the namespace level Apply a default resource request and limit value for the `scheduling` namespace

-3. Set resource request limitations per namespace
+3. Set resource request limitations per namespace Enforce memory and CPU constraints in the `scheduling` namespace to ensure that no pod requests more than 500mb and 250m.
+Now that there are constraints and default values set, clear all the pods from the namespace so that the rules get applied to your pods
+`kubectl delete po --all -n scheduling`

 Setting limits works in basically the same way as setting requests.
 Note that resource limits do not affect pod scheduling, it is used to ensure your containers do not consume too much CPU or memory and is good practice to use.